Ireland Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Ireland?
+How much income tax will I pay in Ireland as an employee?

-Ireland has a progressive income tax system with two brackets: 20% on income up to EUR 44,000 and 40% on income above that threshold.
-You also receive a combined personal tax credit of EUR 4,000 that reduces your overall tax liability, though this credit is not refundable if your tax bill is lower than the credit amount.
+Ireland uses a progressive two-bracket income tax system: you pay 20% on income up to EUR 44,000 and 40% on anything above that threshold.
+As a PAYE employee, you'll also receive an employee tax credit of EUR 2,000 to reduce your overall tax liability.

-What is the Universal Social Charge (USC) and do I have to pay it?
+What is the Universal Social Charge (USC) in Ireland?

 Compare Ireland with other countries